 With fresh ume plums, you can make umeboshi, the classic pickle that is highly appreciated in Japanese cuisine.
 You’ll need just salt, ripen ume plums, red shiso leaves, and some kitchen tools.
 It takes a little prep work, but the reward is positively worth it!

 Which ume recipe(s) do you plan to make this year?
-And what other ume recipes you want me to share in the future?
+And what other ume recipes do you want me to share in the future?
 Let us know by leaving a comment below!